codecampleipzig/cocktails/README.md

 cocktailList.appendChild (testCocktailCard);
 ```

-## Creating a list of elements from mack data
+## Creating a list of elements from mock data

 1. Add a fake apiResponse at the beginning of your index.js file